Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 Implements several types of crypto-conditions from the official [crypto-conditions specification](https://tools.ietf.org/html/draft-thomas-crypto-conditions-03) for use in [EscrowCreate][] and [EscrowFinish][] transactions.
 Without this amendment, only the PREIMAGE-SHA-256 type is supported.

-**Caution:** This amendment is still [in development](https://github.com/casinocoin/casinocoind/pull/2170).
-The version from `casinocoind` v0.60.0 to present does not implement the full functionality.
+**Caution:** This amendment is still [in development](https://github.com/stoxum/stoxumd/pull/2170).
+The version from `stoxumd` v0.60.0 to present does not implement the full functionality.